BgeeDB/bgee_web/src/markdown/support/Download-files/geneExpression.md

 - **bulk RNA-Seq data**: we use our own method to estimate for each RNA-Seq library independently the TPM threshold to consider a gene as actively transcribed, inferred by the amount of reads mapped to intergenic regions of the genome.
 For this, we first define a stringent set of reference intergenic regions based on available bulk RNA-Seq libraries for each species.
 We then call genes expressed if their level of expression is significantly higher than the background noise.
 For each gene in the library, we compute a Z-score in terms of standard deviations from the mean of reference intergenic regions.
 Then we calculate a p-value based on a null hypothesis of expression at a similar level to reference intergenic, estimated as a Normal distribution.
 - **single-cell RNA-Seq data**: the method used is the same as for bulk RNA-Seq data for each cell/library.
-- **Affymetrix data**: when raw CEL files are available, we use the gcRMA algorithm to normalize the signal taking into account probe sequences, and use a subset of weakly expressed probesets for estimating the background signal of expression.
-We then apply a Wilcoxon test to compare the normalized signal of the probesets with the background signal, as implemented in the 'mas5calls' function of the Bioconductor package 'affy', and we use the resulting p-value.
-When only the MAS5 files are available for an analysis, we use the flags provided by the MAS5 software with the following mapping to a p-value: 0.01 for 'present' detection flags, 0.05 for 'marginal' detection flags, 0.1 for 'absent' detection flags.
-- **EST data**: based on the number of ESTs mapped to a gene in a library, we produce a p-value based on the null hypothesis that the EST count is not different from 0, with the formula: 2^(-(est_count + 1)).
 - **_in situ_ hybridization data**: we retrieve _in situ_ hybridization data from Model Organism Databases part of the Alliance of Genome Resources.
 We map call qualities provided by these resources to p-values: 0.0004 for 'present high quality' calls; 0.01 for "present low quality"; 0.1 for "absent low quality"; 0.5 for "absent high quality".

 ### Second step: FDR corrected p-values per gene and condition